ijt/php-docs-samples/appengine/flexible/wordpress/README.md

-# A helper command for running WordPress on Google Cloud Platform
+# A helper command for running WordPress on App Engine Flexible

 This is a small command line tool for downloading and configuring WordPress for Google Cloud Platform.
 The script allows you to create a working WordPress project for the
-[App Engine standard environment][appengine-standard] or the [App Engine flexible environment][appengine-flexible].
+[App Engine flexible environment][appengine-flexible].

 ## Common Prerequisites